Seven Inside Tips to Launching Your Career as a Financial Advisor

 There is, however, an alternate route that doesn't involve such life changing career moves.

 For the Boomer, a fifty-something with the life expectancy of a Galapagos sea turtle but with less than two years of income saved for retirement, it's no longer about accumulating a portfolio of assets.
-It's about the other three quadrants of his or her balance sheet which have gone largely ignored.
+It's about the other three quadrants of his or her balance sheet which have gone largely ignored.1.
+How to get the most sustainable lifetime income from the existing portfolio of assets.

 2. How to eliminate hidden and/or and unnecessary expenses.